elnebuloso/bundler/README.md

 see demo yaml files under ./bundler

+ * documentation of each setting can be found in the demo yaml files
  * all include / exclude definitions are regular expressions
  * compilers are stackable, use any compiler that works with input / output file